Amelia and Me: Plot

 When Ginny arrived at Amelia's house, a lady told her Amelia has not been there for months, and gave her directions to Rye, New York.
 Ginny, robbed of her money, went to the information lady at the train station for help.
 The lady helped her sneak onto the train to New York City.

 In New York City, Ginny asked for directions to Rye, New York.
 With a map but without money, she had no choice but to walk.
 She walked for a few hours and slept in a culvert under the road.
 The next morning, an old lady with a chubby cat noticed Ginny and offered her a ride.
 Ginny arrived at Rye at two in the afternoon.

 After a long time of walking in the rain, Ginny finally arrived at Amelia's house.
 After a bath and clean clothes, she told Amelia her story.
 Amelia told her that quitting school would only delay her plans, not end them, and promised to be in touch soon.

 Ginny returned home to find her Nana having a nervous breakdown, her mom at her wit's end, and Billy crying and stealing.
 However, the atmosphere changed the next morning.

 Five days later, Uncle Harry announced the season's next flight.
 On May 20, Bernt Balchen, Ed Gorski, and a third person would fly to Harbour Grace.
-The name of the third person nor the final destination was announced.
+Neither the name of the third person nor the final destination was announced.
 Ginny realized the secret person was Amelia Earhart.
 On the day of Amelia's arrival, Ginny was locked in her bedroom by her mom, but was saved with the keys by Billy.

 A while after meeting Amelia again, Ginny found her mom bursting into the hotel.
 Amelia convinced Ginny's mom that Ginny was capable of becoming a pilot.

 After Amelia departed for her solo transatlantic flight, Ginny anxiously waited for news.
 The next morning, Uncle Harry announced Amelia's successful landing in Paris.
 Ginny went to talk to her mom at the store.
 Her dad found unopened crates of supplies, and the store was in business again.
 Ginny confessed that she is not the kind of daughter her mom wants, but she will make money by flying and send it home.
 Her mom said she did not want to lose her, not her help.

 The Ross family faced every day as it came.
 Billy began to help at the store.
 Ginny was taught by her teacher three evenings a week, and was learning faster than Pat and Jennie Mae.
 She wrote to Elizabeth regularly, and her mom's lecturing and hitting have stopped.
 Amelia wrote a letter saying she was searching for ways to involve women in aviation, and wanted to partner with a school.
 Ginny showed the letter to her mom, and she smiled and said she may be proud of her someday.